dawiz147/flutter_learning/README.md

 - **`main`**: This branch is intended for finished and tested code snippets.
 Code in this branch is expected to be stable and functional.
 - **`dev`**: The development branch serves as a sandbox where not all features may be working.
 It's a space for ongoing experiments and work in progress.

+## Contributions
+Feel free to open issues, submit pull requests, or provide feedback on anything you find here.
+I welcome collaboration and learning from the community!

+## Happy coding! 🚀🃏

 ## Project Structure

 TO DO...